C++ Operator Overloading

 However, this makes our code confusing and difficult to understand.
 It's our job as a programmer to use operator overloading properly and in a consistent and intuitive way.

-// Overload ++ when used as prefix and postfix
+// Overload ++ when used as postfix operator

 #include <iostream>